jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 ## Phase 1: Movies Component

 In your `App.js`, import the movies array that is located in the `/data/movieData.js` directory.
-There is a Route that mounts the Movies component.
-Send the movies data as props with the name `movies`.
-Then in your `Movies.js` component add the movies prop as an argument to your component.
+There is a Route in your `App.js` that mounts the Movies component.
+Send the movies data as props with the name `movies` to the Movies component.
+Then in your `Movies.js` component add props as an argument to your component.

+Go to your React DevTools and click on the Movies component. (ignore all of the `.Provider` and `.Consumer` stuff for today.)
+In your movies component you should now see the array of movies that you passed as props.

-In your `Movies.js`, at the bottom of the JSX, create a nested route that renders the `MovieDetails` component.
-The route takes a path of `/movies/:movieId`.
-The `/:movieId` represents a variable for the parameter that you will be sending in the URL.
+In your `Movies.js`, at the bottom of the JSX, create a route that renders the `MovieDetails` component.
+The route should have a path of `/movies/:movieId`.
+The `/:movieId` represents a variable for the `parameter` that you will be sending in the URL.
 In this case it will be the id of the movie that the user clicks on.

 Next, create a nav element underneath the `h1` tag.
 Inside the `nav`, map through the movie props creating a `NavLink` for each movie with a url of `/movies` and the actual id of the movie.
+Use the id that you receive from each movie object as the `movieId`.
 The clickable text for the link should be the title of the movie.

 Did you remember your imports?